-Owners may notice their dogs eyes are looking sore or cloudy and they may have a discharge.
-The pupils appearance can change and might be dilated, larger than normal, and then exposed to bright light may not contract quickly.
+Owners may notice their dog's eyes look sore or cloudy, and they may have a discharge.
+The pupil's appearance can change and might be dilated, larger than normal, and exposed to bright light may not contract quickly.

-Sometimes the warning signs are stumbling over normal objects or excessive barking due to the fact that this is a painful condition and there may be some behavioral changes associated with pain.
-In more advanced stages the eyes may bulge or appear to have a greenish sheen.
+Sometimes the warning signs are stumbling over normal objects or excessive barking because this is a painful condition, and there may be some behavioral changes associated with pain.
+In more advanced stages, the eyes may bulge or appear to have a greenish sheen.

-Once diagnosed there is a clear course of treatments for this condition, with treatment varying slightly depending on the underlying cause.
+Once diagnosed, there is a clear course of treatments for this condition, varying slightly depending on the underlying cause.
 Normally the treatment would consist of applying topical eye medications and administering systemic medications.

-There are various means at your vet's disposal to help manage glaucoma, and medical management is often preferable to surgery.
-In the majority of cases, the vet will only choose to operate if all other options have been exhausted and they’re not proving successful.
+At your vet's disposal, there are various means to help manage glaucoma, and medical management is often preferable to surgery.
+In most cases, the vet will only choose to operate if all other options have been exhausted and they’re not proving successful.

 - Laser therapy

 - Injection of drugs directly into the eye

 - Cryosurgery (freezing) of cells that produce too much aqueous humor